- Home insurance premiums range from $376 to $3,519 per year.

 - There are other factors affecting the average cost of homeowners insurance such as the age of the home, claims history, and policy limits.

 One of the most asked questions is “how much is homeowners insurance?”
 The average cost of homeowners insurance is $1,312 per year for $250,000 in dwelling coverage, according to 2021 data from Bankrate.com, but can vary wildly from state to state.
 For example, the average home insurance cost in Hawaii is $376 per year — in contrast, the homeowners insurance cost in Oklahoma is $3,519.

 Many people look for ways to save money on home insurance.
 Controlling the cost of homeowners insurance based on location is difficult — unless the homeowner moves.
 However, there are other factors that can be changed or controlled to lower premiums for cheaper coverage.
 To find savings, it is a good idea to get a good understanding of what affects homeowners insurance costs.

 Average Homeowners Insurance Cost by State

-The Most Expensive States for Homeowners Insurance
+Top 5 Most Expensive States for Home Insurance

-The Cheapest States for Homeowners Insurance
+Top 5 Cheapest States for Home Insurance

 Average Premium by Credit Tier